Views 837

 - Pull the thread to the bobbin winding tension disk.

-- Insert the thread end through the bobbin hole from inside out.
+- Insert the thread end through the bobbin hole from the side out.

 - Place the bobbin on the bobbin winder spindle and push it to the right.